Colegio de Santa Cruz de Tlatelolco: History

 The first sixty male students was a small cohort of sons of noble families; there was tremendous need for many more pupils, so the Franciscans actively recruited others from important towns in central Mexico, two or three boys 10 to 12 years of age.
 The pupils lived in the Colegio in very modest circumstances.
 A common eating area and sleeping quarters with beds being only a mat and a blanket placed on individual wooden platforms to keep pupils from the damp floor.
-Some important pupils trained at the school were Antonio de Valeriano, who was the most prominent of those who collaborated with Sahagún.
+Some important pupils trained at the school were Antonio Valeriano, who was the most prominent of those who collaborated with Sahagún.
 Spanish judge Alonso de Zorita, author of Life and Labor in Ancient Mexico: the Brief and Summary Relation of the Lords of New Spain was aided by the translations of Pablo Nazareno, a former pupil at the Colegio.

 The Franciscans continued to teach at the Colegio, but could not afford to keep up the building or other expenses, so they turned it over to the crown shortly after the Colegio opened in 1536.
 In 1546 the Franciscans gave up any management of the property and it was turned over to the pupils and former pupils to run.
 By 1550 due to poor management, the buildings were falling down and pupils had to become day students.
-In 1555, Indians were forbidden from ordination to the priesthood, so that the original purpose of the school to train a native priesthood was ended.
+In 1555, Aztecs were forbidden from ordination to the priesthood, so that the original purpose of the school to train a native priesthood was ended.
 In the seventeenth century when Franciscan Augustín de Vetancurt was writing, the Colegio was a complete ruin.

-In modern Mexico city the Plaza de las Tres Culturas, close to the location of the Colegio, commemorates this particularly interesting part of the cultural history of Mexico.
+In modern Mexico City the Plaza de las Tres Culturas, close to the location of the Colegio, commemorates this particularly interesting part of the cultural history of Mexico.

-The accompanying illustration shows the church of Santiago which still exists, together with part of the conventual buildings (now a library), visible to the right of the church.